zoom-c/docs/trezor-user/user/fillingoutyourrecoverycard.rst

 Once you have done so, you're ready to start using your TREZOR device!

+.. note:: It is safe to unplug your TREZOR device at any time except during updates.

  - Continue to :doc:`receivingpayments`

  - Continue to :doc:`makingpayments`